chadwhitacre/openpath/_posts/2024-04-05-open-source-is-a-restaurant.md

 Look, don't get me wrong.
 This is a _huge honkin' deal_.
 We're essentially asking our corporations to become a _little teensy tiny bit_ less sociopathic than they currently by nature are.
 Everything is against us.
 There's no way this could possibly work.
-Unless enough of us collectively want it to.
+Unless enough of us collectively want it to work.

-I want it to.
+I want it to work.